 In 2018, there was an estimated 23,404,300 individual self storage units in the United States.
 This equates to 14 people per storage unit based on the U.S.’s population of 327,200,000.

-There is nearly 1.8 billion square feet of rentable self storage space in the United States.
-Idaho has the most rentable square footage per person at 10.76 square feet and New York has the least space with 2.52 square feet.
+There is over 2.8 billion square feet of rentable self storage space in the United States.
+Idaho has the most rentable square footage per person at 11.41 square feet with New York having the least amount with 2.97 square feet.

 Storage Unit Size Distribution

-According to IBISWorld, the most popular storage unit size is 10-by-10 feet.
+According to IBISWorld, the most popular storage unit size by availability is 10-by-10 feet.
 10-by-20 is a close second and then 10-by-15.
-5×5 storage units are the least popular standard storage unit size.
+Often a go-to unit for basic storage needs, 5×5 storage units are one of the least popular standard storage unit sizes.